blackholeearth/MyBlog/sunlux xl9610 vcomport driver 64bit for win7.md

 **sunlux xl9610 barcode scanner, vcom-port (vcp) driver 64bit for win7**

-when u scan vcp mode user-manual, it automatically installs driver to windows 10. but it didnt auto-install for my windows 7 work pc.!!
+when u scan vcp mode barcode from user-manual, it automatically installs driver to windows 10. but it didnt auto-install for my windows 7 work pc.!!

 to solve this: